ondefy/erc8004-implementation/README.md

-# ZK Rebalancing PoC - Zyfai Rebalancer Validation
+# ZK Rebalancing - Zyfai Rebalancer Validation

 A Zero-Knowledge proof system for validating DeFi rebalancing opportunities using Circom and Groth16, with **ERC-8004 Agentic Orchestration** for trustless multi-agent workflows.